ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 * Dataframe output variant - `get_n_samples_for_fields_as_df`

-Instead of just `n` sample matches you can fetch all as well.
+Instead of just `n` sample matches, you can fetch all as well.

 <pre><code>discover.sample_repo.get_all_samples_for_fields_as_df(search_term, fields=[], sort_by=Discover.DEFAULT_SORT_ORDER)</code></pre>